BiomedSciAI/fuse-med-ml/README.md

 fuse-med-ml, the core library, is completely domain agnostic!
 Domain extensions are optionally installable packages that deal with specific (sub) domains.
 For example:

-* **fuseimg** which was battletested in many medical imaging related projects (different organs, imaging modalities, tasks, etc.)
+* **[fuseimg](./fuseimg)** which was battletested in many medical imaging related projects (different organs, imaging modalities, tasks, etc.)
-* **fusedrug** which focuses on molecular biology and chemistry - prediction, generation and more
+* **fusedrug (to be released soon)** which focuses on molecular biology and chemistry - prediction, generation and more

 Domain extensions contain concrete implementation of components and components parts within the relevant domain, for example:
-* Data pipeline operations - for example, a 3d affine transformation of a 3d image
+* [Data pipeline operations](./fuse/data) - for example, a 3d affine transformation of a 3d image
-* Evaluation metrics - for example, a custom metric evaluating docking of a potential drug with a protein target
+* [Evaluation metrics](./fuse/eval) - for example, a custom metric evaluating docking of a potential drug with a protein target
-* Loss functions - for example, a custom segmentation evaluation loss
+* [Loss functions](./fuse/dl) - for example, a custom segmentation evaluation loss

 The recommended directory structure mimics fuse-med-ml core structure
 ```